-This program funds the development of community-based, motorized and non-motorized recreational trail projects.
-The program provides funds for all kinds of recreational trail uses, such as pedestrian uses (hiking, running, wheelchair use), bicycling, in-line skating, equestrian use, cross-country skiing, off-road motorcycling, all-terrain vehicle riding, four-wheel driving.RTP Program Manual May 2018.pdf
+The Recreational Trail Program funds community-based, motorized and non-motorized recreational trail projects.
+The program funds all kinds of recreation, such as pedestrian uses (hiking, running, wheelchair use), bicycling, in-line skating, horseback riding, cross-country skiing, off-road motorcycling, all-terrain vehicle riding, and four-wheel driving.RTP Program Manual May 2018.pdf

-Activities eligible for funding within this program include:
+Activities eligible for funding within this program include

-Preference will be to projects which:
+Preference will be given to projects that

-- have broad-based community support
+- Have broad-based community support

-- provide linkages to or complete existing trails
+- Link to or complete existing trails

-Eligibility of Project Components:
+Eligibility of Project Components

 Office of Planning & Preliminary Engineering

-State Highway Administration
+Maryland Department of Transportation State Highway Administration

-707 N Calvert Street
+707 N. Calvert Street

 Baltimore, MD 21201